Tod's launches men's capsule collection for YNAP's Mr Porter

-MILAN, June 17 Italian luxury group Tod's on Saturday launched a menswear capsule collection for Yoox Net-a-Porter in a bid to increase its reach to online customers.
+MILAN, June 17 (Reuters) - Italian luxury group Tod's on Saturday launched a menswear capsule collection for Yoox Net-a-Porter in a bid to increase its reach to online customers.

 The brand is pushing to regain appeal among fashionistas despite expecting like-for-like retail sales to be flat overall in 2017.